evmos/evmos/docs/governance/best_practices.md

      - how can the community observe your progress?
      - how can the community provide feedback?
    - how should the quality of deliverables be assessed? eg. metrics
-1. Relationships and disclosures
+5. Relationships and disclosures
-   - have you received or applied for grants or funding? for similar work? eg. from the Interchain Foundation
+   - have you received or applied for grants or funding? for similar work? eg. from the Evmos Foundation
    - how will you and/or your organization benefit?
    - do you see this work continuing in the future and is there a plan?
    - what are the risks involved with this work?